vkucukcakar/runit-docker/README.md

 vkucukcakar/rsyslog which runs multiple processes (a log daemon and a logrotate cron) is a working example of use case.

 * runit used for service supervision (restart crashed services, dependent services etc...)
-* Graceful shutdown (when TERM signal is received from Docker, sends HUP signal to processes and manages cleanup)
+* Graceful shutdown (when TERM signal is received from Docker, sends HUP signal to runit and manages cleanup)
 * tini running as PID 1 to solve zombie process issue
 * Alpine based image